 Red arrow pointing downwards

-4. ATTACH THE DOOR HANDLE
+STEP 4.
+ATTACH THE DOOR HANDLE

 • Take the handle and place it onto the spindle; hold it in place with one hand, and use your other hand to drill in the screws for the back plate.